nhsengland/privfp-experiments/docs/pycanon/pycanon_and_privacy_metrics.md

 ### t-Closeness

-A database with one sensitive attribute S verifies t-closeness if all the equivalence classes verify it.
-An equivalence class verifies t-closeness if the distribution of the values of S are at a distance no closer than t from the distribution of the sensitive attribute in the whole database.
+A database with one sensitive attribute `S` verifies t-closeness if all the equivalence classes verify it.
+An equivalence class verifies t-closeness if the distribution of the values of `S` are at a distance no closer than `t` from the distribution of the sensitive attribute in the whole database.

 In PyCanon, [Earth Mover's distance](https://ieeexplore.ieee.org/document/4221659) is used.
 See this paper and the PyCanon [paper](https://www.nature.com/articles/s41597-022-01894-2) for more information.

 ### δ-Disclosure Privacy

-For a dataset with only one sensitive attribute S, the δ-disclosure privacy is verified if:
+For a dataset with only one sensitive attribute `S`, the δ-disclosure privacy is verified if:

 $$
 \log\left(\frac{p(EC,S)}{p(D,S)}\right) < \delta_s,
 $$

-for every sensitive attribute in the dataset, and every equivalence class. p(EC,S) is the fraction of records with S as a sensitive attribute in the equivalence class EC, and D is the dataset.
+for every sensitive attribute in the dataset, and every equivalence class. `p(EC,S)` is the fraction of records with `S` as a sensitive attribute in the equivalence class `EC`, and `D` is the dataset.

 ## Other Metrics